 \subsubsection{Acknowledgments}

-ZL thanks A. Haber for helpful discussions about Hadron-quark phase, thanks C. Lunardini for helpful discussions about PT-meter method, and thanks E.R.
-Most for helpful discussions about bulk viscosity.
-ZL acknowledges funding from the NSF Grant No. PHY-1554876 and funding from DOE Scidac Grant DE-SC0018232.
-AWS was supported by NSF PHY-190490.
+ZL thanks A. Haber, C. Lunardini, E.R.
+Most, D. Vartanyan and A. Burrows for helpful discussions.
+ZL acknowledges funding from the NSF Grant PHY 21-16686, PHY-1554876 and funding from DOE Scidac Grant DE-SC0018232.
+AWS was supported by NSF PHY 21-16686 and PHY-190490.
 This work is supported by the Swedish Research Council (Project No. 2020-00452).
+S.Z. is supported by the National Natural Science Foundation of China (Grant Nos.
+12288102, 12090040, 12090043) and the International Centre of Supernovae, Yunnan Key Laboratory (No. 202302AN360001).
 Some simulations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at NSC partially funded by the Swedish Research Council through grant agreement No. 2018-05973.